 This 3D printed drone is actually able to find its way with minimal human intervention.
 This unmanned aerial vehicle can generate a high quality 3D map, and can go in dangerous zones.
 Why did they chose 3D printing to develop their project?
 Because it was easy to get an object from a CAD model in a few days only, and with a reasonable price.

 “Our solution integrated a LIDAR sensor that could have been used for many different devices.
 Attaching it to the body of the drone in the proper way was essential for the feature to work.
 3D printing gave us the possibility to do it in a record time and at a very reasonable price” added Mathieu Agostinucci, from the Jarriquez team in our previous interview.

 7 – A 3D printed drone for rescuing missions

 This drone is the result of the work of a swiss-based doctoral assistant Przemyslaw Mariusz Kornatowski.
 This 3D printed drone is called PackDrone.

-This quadcopter can be deployed in rescuing missions.
+This quadcopter can be deployed in rescue missions.
 It is made to deliver water, food or any first aid equipment to people trapped after a catastrophe.